 Display line numbers to the left of the text area.

---mouse
+(Any line with an anchor additionally gets a mark in the margin.)

-Enable mouse support, if available for your system.
+--mouse Enable mouse support, if available for your system.
 When enabled, mouse clicks can be used to place the cursor, set the mark (with a double click), and execute shortcuts.
 The mouse will work in the X Window System, and on the console when gpm is running.
 Text can still be selected through dragging by holding down the Shift key.